Caregiving During A Pandemic

 This situation may be tough for elders because it reduces the time spent with friends and family members significantly.
 Being isolated from other people can negatively impact their mental and emotional health twice as other age groups.
 And so, as their caregiver, you can come up with ways on how you can keep them engaged and entertained.

 Encourage them to connect beyond their usual family and friend circles.
 You can play simple games with them, read them their favorite book, or find them a hobby that doesn’t require much physical effort.
+It is important that they stay socially active.

 Social distancing isn’t equivalent to social isolation, per se.
 There are still ways for them to feel a sense of connectedness with their loved ones or even make new friends.